-These are healthful prebiotic foods:
+Some healthful prebiotic foods:

 (*Resistant starch is in many foods – such as rice and potatoes, but after cooking the starch is broken down and is no longer resistant.
 To restore the resistant starch, put it in the refrigerator for a few hours until it is cold.
 Then the starch is resistant again.
 You can reheat it before eating.)

-My latest email covers more details on how resistant starch can benefit you with weight loss, a blood sugar, and digestive problems.
+My latest email covers more details on how resistant starch can benefit you with weight loss, blood sugar, and digestive problems.
 (If you are not on my mailing list you can sign up at the top of this page.

 All of the above foods are excellent sources of fiber that will feed your gut bacteria.
 I suggest you eat a wide variety of all of the above foods regularly.
 Switch it up for ultimate success!